decred/politeia/README.md

  `politeiawww.conf`.
 The current code should work with most SSL-based SMTP servers (but not TLS) using username and password as authentication.

+### Alternatively with docker

+This is primarily intended for politeiagui development:

+docker build ./ --tag=pi
+docker run -d -p 4443:4443 pi

 #### 4. Setup politeiad cache:

 politeiad stores proposal data in git repositories that are regularly backed up